Our Active Lives surveys measure the activity levels of people across England.

 - A peer-to-peer network of Data Champions, helping to spread the word across the country.

-We've openly published all the investments we’ve made from 1 April, 2009 to 31 December, 2017, in line with the 360 Giving data standard.
+We've openly published all the investments we’ve made from 1 April, 2009 to 31 March 2020, in line with the 360 Giving data standard.
 This is available in CSV and JSON formats and can be downloaded from the GrantNav system.
-We will shortly be updating the 360 Giving file to awards made from 1 April, 2009, to 31 December, 2019.
 Guidance on using GrantNav is available here.

 Visit GrantNav by using the link below, or download our data in the 360 Giving format by clicking on the attachment.